 - How FileVault works (and doesn’t work)

-- And the benefits to enabling FV on you Mac
+- And the benefits of enabling FileVault on your Mac

-Before we delve into the points above, let’s take a little trip to 2003.
-Apple released OS X “Panther”, or version 10.3, which introduced FileVault (FV), the technology that provides data encryption in Mac.
-When enabled, FileVault would encrypt the contents of a user’s home volume only by utilizing the user’s credentials as the method to lock and unlock the volume when the user was logged off or successfully authenticated.
+Before we delve into the points above, let’s take a little trip on our way back machine to 2003.
+Apple released OS X “Panther”, or version 10.3, which introduced FileVault (FV), the technology that provides data encryption on Mac.
+When enabled, FileVault would encrypt the contents of a user’s home volume only by utilizing the user’s credentials as the method to lock and unlock the volume when the user is logged off or successfully authenticated.

 It enabled encryption by using Apple’s sparse disk image — similar to a DMG file but encrypted — to contain the contents of the user’s volume, including their Desktop and Documents directories, among others.